Vyral/jeff-riber/_posts/2019-10-04-facebook-live-with-christy-mccarthy-and-interiors-revitalized.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Christy McCarthy of Interiors Revitalized has helped me out both personally and professionally over the years.
-She joined me recently to help all of you, too.</em></p>
+*Christy McCarthy of Interiors Revitalized has helped me out both personally and professionally over the years.
+She joined me recently to help all of you, too.*

 I recently went live on Facebook with Christy McCarthy of Interiors Revitalized.
-She has helped me out both personally and professionally over the years, and she does a wonderful job at transforming homes, even on a tight budget. **She talked to me about some best practices in preparing a home for sale, how she got started in this business, and how she’s been able to help so many of her clients.**&nbsp;
+She has helped me out both personally and professionally over the years, and she does a wonderful job of transforming homes, even on a tight budget. **She talked to me about some best practices in preparing a home for sale, how she got started in this business, and how she’s been able to help so many of her clients.**&nbsp;

 Here’s an outline of our conversation with timestamps so that you can skip ahead to the section(s) that interest you the most: